Emu-gators/floppy-overdrive/pcb_tests/test_proc/test_procedures.md

 11. Set the power suply from +5V to ground.
 The spindle motor's speed should decrease in response.
 12. Switch between ground and +5V several times, ensuring that the motor is able to switch between both speeds correctly.

+## Automatic Stepper Motor Input
+NOTE: Do not run this test while the stepper motor is connected (J3), otherwise the head may bang against the far edge of its range of motion, potentially damaging the stepper motor.
+1. Program the FPGA device with the code found in pcb_tests/step_automatic and replace it on the control board.
+2. Disconnect the stepper motor header from the control board and make sure jumper J1 is in place to activate the step LEDs.
+3. Connect a power supply to pin 18 (step direction) of the floppy bus.
+Set it to +5V.
+4. Power on the control board.
+Only one of the step LEDs should be enabled at a time, incrementing in regular intervals from D1 to D4, then repeating from D1.
+5. Set the power supply to 0V.
+The LEDs should then blink in the opposite direction, counting down from D4 to D1.

 ## Manual Stepper Motor Input
+1. Prepare a floppy disk to insert into the drive.
-1. Program the FPGA device with the code found in pcb_tests/step_manual and replace it on the control board.
+2. Program the FPGA device with the code found in pcb_tests/step_manual and replace it on the control board.
-2. Disconnect the stepper motor header from the control board and make sure jumper J1 is in place to activate the step LEDs.
+3. Disconnect the stepper motor header from the control board and make sure jumper J1 is in place to activate the step LEDs.
-3. Connect a function generator to pin 20 (step) of the input floppy bus (J3).
+4. Connect a function generator to pin 20 (step) of the input floppy bus (J3).
 Set it to a square wave with a period of 11 ms and a 91% duty cycle, where the square wave is mostly at +5V and pulses to 0V.
-4. Connect a power supply to pin 18 (step direction) of the floppy bus.
+5. Connect a power supply to pin 18 (step direction) of the floppy bus.
 Set it to +5V.
-5. Power on the control board.
+6. Power on the control board.
 Only one of the step LEDs should be enabled.
-6. Trigger the function generator to send one pulse.
+7. Trigger the function generator to send one pulse.
 The activated LED should shift in one direction.
-7. Set the power supply to 0V and repeat the pulse.
+8. Set the power supply to 0V and repeat the pulse.
 The original LED should be activated again.
-8. Set the power supply back to +5V and send 5 pulses to the control board.
-The LEDs should be observed to move in one direction and wrap around the 4 LEDs.
+9. Set the power supply back to +5V and send 5 pulses to the control board.
+The LEDs should be observed to increment from 1 to 4 and weap around to 1.
-9. Set the power supply to 0V and send 5 pulses again.
+10. Set the power supply to 0V and send 5 pulses again.
 The same behavior should be observed in the opposite order as in step 8.
-10. Set the power supply to +5V and send pulses continuously for 5 seconds.
-The LEDs should continue to alternate in the usual direction and wrap around without stopping during this period.
+11. Set the power supply to +5V and send pulses continuously for 5 seconds.
+The LEDs should continue to increment in the same direction without stopping during this period.
-11. Repeat step 10 with the power supply at 0V.
+12. Repeat step 10 with the power supply at 0V.
 The same behavior should be seen in the opposite direction.
-12. Power off all devices and attach the stepper motor header.
+13. Power off all devices, attach the stepper motor header to the board, and insert the disk into the drive.
-13. Repeat steps 6-9, observing the motion of the drive’s magnetic head.
+14. Repeat steps 6-9, observing the motion of the drive’s magnetic head, where at +5V the head approaches the bus side of the drive, and at 0V it approaches the center of the disk.

 ## Controller Connection
-1. Program the FPGA drive with the latest code release and replace it on the board.
+1. Program the FPGA drive with the latest code release from /hw and replace it on the board.
 2. Acquire an Arduino-compatible device and program it with the ArduinoFDC software controller from `https://github.com/dhansel/ArduinoFDC`.
 3. Wire the Arduino to the control board, following the pinout provided for that device.
 4. Connect all drive sensors and motors to the control board.